12 Best Things to Do on the Isle of Skye

 One of the best places to visit on the Isle of Skye is the Quiraing.
 It’s part of the Trotternish Ridge, a landscape shaped millions of years ago by massive landslides and ancient volcanic lava flows.
 It’s a truly unique area combining rocky peaks, grassy plateaus, streams and cliffs, with views across the rolling hills and out towards Staffin Bay.

-From the Quiraing Car Park you can start the 6.5 km (4 mile) loop hike, or if you’re not wanting to hike you can head to the viewpoint a short walk from the car park.
+From the Quiraing Car Park you can start the 6.5 km (4 mile) loop hike, or if you’d prefer not to complete the hike, you can head to the viewpoint a short walk from the car park.

-This is my favourite hike on the Isle of Skye, and I’ve put together a detailed Quiraing hiking guide to help you plan it: Hiking the Quiraing, Isle of Skye: Route, Tips and What to Expect
+This is one of the best hikes on the Isle of Skye and is easily my favourite.
+I’ve also put together a detailed Quiraing hiking guide to help you plan your visit: Hiking the Quiraing, Isle of Skye: Route, Tips and What to Expect

 Time Needed: 1 – 1.5 hours